 - Employment in public/private learning communities, health facilities, and organizations

-The College of Mount Saint Vincent’s Master of Science in Education: Early Childhood Education & Special Education, Birth-Grade 2, is an accelerated 46-credit program that culminates in a recommendation for NYS Teacher Certification Birth-Grade 2, with a built-in option to extend to Grades 1-6.
+The College of Mount Saint Vincent’s Master of Science in Education: Early Childhood Education & Special Education, Birth-Grade 2, is an accelerated 46-credit program that culminates in a recommendation for NYS Teacher Certification Birth-Grade 2.
+Students can easily extend their certification to Grades 1-6.
 Graduates are certified to teach general and special education across a variety of program settings including home, center-based programs, inclusive schools, private and public-school classes, and programs.

 Students are eligible for Internship Certification after completing two semesters.
-Students who wish to extend their certification to Generalist Grades 7-12, can take two extra courses upon program completion.
+Students who wish to extend their certification to Generalist (Grades 7-12) can take two additional courses upon program completion.